NOAA-OWP/DMOD/doc/GIT_USAGE.md

 # Git Strategy

 Note that this document goes into detail on the Git strategy and branching model for DMOD.
-It is here for openness and transparency, but many (if not most) users will not need to be concerned with this level of detail.
+It is here for openness and transparency, but most contributors and users will not need to be concerned with this level of detail.
 For information geared toward day-to-day development contributions and Git, see the [CONTRIBUTING](../CONTRIBUTING.md) doc.

 - [Branching Model](#branching-model)
   - [Feature Branches from `master`](#feature-branches-from-master)